 Foundations for user-centered Design: What system designers need to know about people, Ritter, Baxter, & Churchill (2014), Springer.
-We also have a small web site of supplemental materials [Web site with slides, extra references, etc.] It has been used at 3 universities in the US.
+We also have a small web site of supplemental materials [Web site with slides, extra references, etc.] It has been used at several universities in the US and the UK.

 Running behavioral studies with human participants